securitybunker/databunker.org/content/use-case/fintech-customer-data-protection/text.md

 ---
-title: "8 Steps to Protect Customer Secrets: A Guide for Fintech Startups"
+title: "8 Steps to Protect Customer PII: A Guide for Fintech Startups"
 weight: 5
 widget: textblock
 ---